zamazan4ik/awesome-pgo/article/article.md

 With Clang I found the following issues:

 * [Missing](https://github.com/llvm/llvm-project/issues/63024) partial training support for instrumentation PGO.
 Right now, Clang [supports](https://releases.llvm.org/16.0.0/tools/clang/docs/ClangCommandLineReference.html#cmdoption-clang-fprofile-sample-accurate) partial training only for the sampling PGO with `-fno-profile-sample-accurate` flag.
 * By default, Clang [uses](https://clang.llvm.org/docs/UsersManual.html#cmdoption-fprofile-update) non-atomic profile counters.
-It could be a problem since non-atomic counters can bring some non-determinism in your PGO pipelines.
+It could be a problem since non-atomic counters can bring some non-determinism into your PGO pipelines.
-* As usual, [there are multiple](https://github.com/llvm/llvm-project/issues/74022) documentation issues in different areas.
+* As usual, there are multiple documentation issues (like [one](https://github.com/llvm/llvm-project/issues/74022), [two](https://github.com/llvm/llvm-project/issues/82140)) in different areas.
 However, I would say Clang has **the best** PGO-related documentation at least among the open-source compilers.

 With GCC I found the following issues:

-* [No](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112717) profiles compatibility guarantees at all.
+* [No](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112717) profile compatibility guarantees at all.
 It means that for every GCC update in theory you need to regenerate your PGO profiles.
 In practice - who knows, I didn't test it.
 GL HF!
 * PGO profiles' runtime dumping capabilities [are limited](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112829).
-Compared to LLVM, there is no easy way to dump PGO profile to a memory instead of filesystem.
+Compared to LLVM, there is no easy way to dump PGO profile to a memory instead of a filesystem.
 GCC developers in this case suggest mitigations like using RAM-disk, NFS and other fancy stuff.
 If you want to implement it - you need to tweak GCOV implementation on your own.
 * It's [not clear](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112806) how PGO in GCC interacts with user-defined `likely`/`unlikely` hints.
 It could be a problem when you apply PGO for the (partially) optimized codebase with such user hints.
 You can get some unexpected results.

 About MSVC I cannot say much - I didn't use MSVC for years and have no enough experience.
 However, after reading the corresponding PGO [documentation](https://learn.microsoft.com/en-us/cpp/build/profile-guided-optimizations) I can highlight the following things:

 * MSVC does not support sampling PGO.
 Probably there is a possibility to write a conversion tool from a profiler like Intel VTune and convert it to the MSVC-compatible PGO format.
 But I didn't see anything like this in the wild.
-* I didn't find PGO profiles compatibility guarantees in the documentation.
+* I didn't find PGO profile compatibility guarantees in the documentation.
 * You cannot enable PGO without LTO.
-It could be a problem since LTO often breaks C/C++ program (due to different hidden UB in them) and LTO bumps requirements for your build machine (it could be a problem for the resource-constrained build environments).
+It could be a problem since LTO often breaks C and C++ program (due to different hidden UB in them) and LTO bumps requirements for your build machine (it could be a problem for the resource-constrained build environments).
 * There is no way to compare two PGO profiles (`llvm-profdata overlap` alternative).
 * No alternative to `-fprofile-partial-training` [flag](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-fprofile-partial-training) from GCC.
 * You cannot dump PGO profile into a memory.
 The only way to dump the profile is a save it to a filesystem.

-I [asked](https://developercommunity.visualstudio.com/t/Multiple-questions-about-Profile-Guided-/10537677) all these question on the Microsoft Developer community platform.
+I [asked](https://developercommunity.visualstudio.com/t/Multiple-questions-about-Profile-Guided-/10537677) all these questions on the Microsoft Developer community platform.
 I hope one day we will get answers there.

 ### Rust